dl754/Monte-Carlo-Simulation--Optimal-Production-Level/README.md

-# Newsvendor Model with Monte Carlo Simulation-Optimal Production Level
+# Newsvendor with Monte Carlo Simulation-Optimal Production Level

 This project is an implementation of the Newsvendor Model, a well-known optimization model used in inventory management.
 The model is used to determine the optimal production level for a product with uncertain demand.
 Monte Carlo Simulation is used to generate demand scenarios and find the optimal production level that maximizes expected profit.